 - Equipment sales are soaring, and we identify opportunities in the lucrative resale market, rental services, and gaming wearables

-- Brand partnerships account for ~60% of esports revenue, and possibilities for customized in-game content and collaborations abound
+- Brand partnerships account for ~59% of revenue among esports companies, and possibilities for customized in-game content and collaborations abound

 - There are a number of ways to enter the gamer merchandise market as demand for themed goods soar

-- Independent esports streamers provide new broadcasting opportunities and unique ways for brands to connect with ~2.15m+ viewers daily
+- Independent esports streamers provide new broadcasting opportunities and unique ways for brands to connect with millions of viewers daily

 - The future of esports: We touch on ways to monetize viewers, leverage AR experiences, and the nonbinary gaming future